Ay198930/DSA-Kultra-Mega-Stores-Inventory-/README.md

 ### Project Overview
-The dataset comprises 8,400  products across 21 columns, containing aggregated products, profit margin and shipping information.
+The dataset comprises 8,399 products across 21 columns to optimise product category performance, regional sales strategies, shipping cost efficiency and customer segmentation.
 Before performing any analysis, a  data cleaning process was conducted using Find and Replace in Microsoft Excel, followed by insightful and comprehensive analysis, findings and recommendations using SQL Server Management Studio 20.

 **Data Sources:**
-The primary data source utilized in this analysis is KMSSQLCaseStudy.csv, an open-source dataset that is freely available for download from platforms such as Kaggle, LMS platform or other public data repositories.
+The primary data source utilized in this analysis is KMSSQLCaseStudy.csv (see attached file), an open-source dataset that is freely available for download from platforms such as Kaggle, LMS platform or other public data repositories.

 **Tools Used:**
 - Microsoft Excel for Data Cleaning  [Download Here](https://www.microsoft.com/en-us/microsoft-365/download-office)